lordtoran/wapamux-tools/README.md

     wapamux [-s | --scan-headers] [fileext]

 Remuxes all files ending in `.fileext` found in the current directory into a single subdirectory of a hardcoded name.
-If an mkvmerge option file is present in the directory, it will be used for metadata tagging. `fileext` defaults to `mkv`. `-s` only does a scan for metadata consistency, just as it would before a remux with an option file.
+If an mkvmerge option file named `muxopt.json` is present in the directory, it will be used for metadata tagging. `fileext` defaults to `mkv`. `-s` only does a scan for metadata consistency, just as it would before a remux with an option file.

     wapasplit [-s | --scanonly] [fileext]